dcc-cc3002/aventurasdemarcosyluis-Paul-CG/README.md

 #### InvalidTransition Exception
 Even though the flow of the game is restricted by its construction, this exception protects the game from code injections that could force a change of phase that is not allowed.

+### Coverage
+The coverage is below the required value, because we need inputs to traverse all the toNextPhase() methods of the Phases.
+The game has been fully tested and the mechanics are OK.